Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Limit Theorems for Leaky ReLU networks

-We remark that with the employed methods, as discussed in Appendix~\ref{Section:ProofofLLN}, we can establish a Law of Large Numbers and a Central Limit Theorem for more general measures $\mu$ and for any activation function of the form $\phi(x) = \max(\alpha_1x, \alpha_2 x)$ with $\alpha_1, \alpha_2 \in \R_{\neq 0}$.
+Theorem~\ref{ExplicitLeakyReLULLN} and Theorem~\ref{ExplicitLeakyReLUCLT} are visualized in Figure~\ref{fig:LLNFigure}.
+We remark that with the methods employed, as discussed in Appendix~\ref{Section:ProofofLLN}, we can establish a Law of Large Numbers and a Central Limit Theorem for more general measures $\mu$ and for any activation function of the form $\phi(x) = \max(\alpha_1x, \alpha_2 x)$ with $\alpha_1, \alpha_2 \in \R_{\neq 0}$.
 However, the results do not carry over to other standard activation functions.
 The proof idea is explained in Appendix~\ref{section:outlineofproofs}, also exposing what part of the argument fails for other activation functions.
-In particular, we show in Lemma~\ref{Lemma:LLNCounterexample} that the Law of Large numbers (Theorem~\ref{ExplicitLeakyReLULLN}) fails for ReLU activations and the Central Limit Theorem (Theorem~\ref{ExplicitLeakyReLUCLT}) is false for $\tanh$, as we demonstrate in Figure~\ref{fig:CLT_failure_for_tanh} in the appendix.

-\paragraph{Counterexamples to Law of Large Numbers} The Law of Large Numbers and especially the Central Limit Theorem as stated above are subtle results.
-Indeed, we observe that the conclusion of our Law of Large Numbers (Theorem~\ref{ExplicitLeakyReLULLN}) is not valid in the stated form for ReLU activation functions or for the Leaky ReLU case when all the matrices in the support of $\mu$ have positive entries.
-We state the following precise lemma.
+The Law of Large Numbers and especially the Central Limit Theorem as stated above are subtle results.
+In particular, we show in Lemma~\ref{Lemma:LLNCounterexample} that the Law of Large Numbers (Theorem~\ref{ExplicitLeakyReLULLN}) fails for ReLU activations and also for Leaky ReLU activations, for example, when the coefficients of $\mu$ are distributed independently as $\mathrm{Unif}([0,a])$ for $a > 0$.
+In addition, we empirically show in Figure~\ref{fig:CLT_failure_for_tanh} that the Central Limit Theorem fails for $\tanh$ networks as the distribution of $\frac{\log |X_{\ell}|}{\sqrt{\ell}}$ is not approximately Gaussian.